reductstore/reductstore/docs/README.md

 ---
-description: Here you can learn how to start working with Reduct Storage
+description: Here you can learn how to start working with ReductStore
 ---

 # 💡 Getting Started